 - Premium SE: from £32,950

 These prices include the PiCG grant.

 How does it compare to the competition?
-It’s the most expensive in the list of other EVs that cost less than £32,000 and can do at least 150 miles on a single charge: Vauxhall Corsa-e, Nissan Leaf, Renault Zoe and Peugeot e-208.
+The base model Premium is the second most expensive in the list of other EVs that cost less than £32,000 and can do at least 150 miles on a single charge:

 Basically, the Ioniq is a kind of ‘Mr Average’ type of car.
 Average specs, average range, average price, and so on.
 For many people, that’s exactly what they want.

 To compare and contrast the Ioniq with other popular EVs, try our Car Selector tool.